Glutenfree, vegan & AIP paleo tigernut (chufa) banana muffins

 Easy to make muffins from tigernut flour (chufa), tapioca or arrowroot, banana and coconut flower sugar.
-These muffins are AIP Paleo proof: no grains, nuts, seeds, dairy or eggs.
-It’s also vegan.
-And, because it’s completely fatfree, also a healthy treat for Medical Medium followers.
+These muffins are vegan and AIP paleo proof: no grains, no nuts, no seeds, no dairy, no eggs.
+And, because they are completely fatfree, these muffin ate a treat for Medical Medium followers.as well.

 Tigernut flour or chufa

 Tiger nuts, although the name suggests otherwise, aren’t nuts at all.
-They are small balls on the roots of the chufa plant.
-So chufa is a tuber: gluten, grain, legume and nutfree.
-Chufa tastes slightly sweet and is high in protein.
+They are small tubers on the roots of the chufa plant.
+So chufa is gluten, grain, legume and nut free.
+Tigernuts taste slightly sweet and are high in protein.
 The structure is light and full of fiber.

 Medical Medium